 Thanks to Fragmenter’s engine, developed by Balazs Keszegh’s Long Title Productions, a new tool has been created that enables its user to fragment their own identity: the XenoFragmenter, which is a collective self-portrait animating tool.
+This project has been developed for the Bible of XenoXenism, an interactive installation containing an animated short, an interactive sound installation and XenoFragmenter.

 The Identity Fragmenter (also known as XenoFragmenter) is a program which enables the user to produce a representation of their evolutionary past.
 Most people carry Neanderthal DNA, which is an adaptive gene pool.
 XenoFragmenter lets you see yourself and invites you to set your face in front of a webcam in order to Neanderthalize you.
 The Sapiens mode enables fine adjustments of the face in front of the camera, and displays the faded version of the animation produced collectively in the installation.